num-num/ubl-invoice/CONTRIBUTING.md

 - If possible; try to add unit tests for your contribution
 - Create a pull request with your commits

+## Formatting

+Please try to follow [PSR-12](https://www.php-fig.org/psr/psr-12/) rules when writing code.
+A PSR-12 compliant [phpcs.xml](phpcs.xml) is provided, so if your editor supports [phpcs](https://github.com/squizlabs/PHP_CodeSniffer), your editor should automatically warn you if you are deviating from PSR-12 compliant formatting.

 ## Unit testing

 ### A note on unit testing